joelouthan/theologic.us/content/posts/prayers/2020-07-11-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 48:14-16
+“Assemble, all of you, and listen!
+Who among them has declared these things?
+The LORD loves him;
+he shall perform his purpose on Babylon, and his arm shall be against the Chaldeans.
+I, even I, have spoken and called him;
+I have brought him, and he will prosper in his way.
+Draw near to me, hear this:
+from the beginning I have not spoken in secret, from the time it came to be I have been there.”
+And now the Lord GOD has sent me, and his Spirit.
 </b></pre>

+My God,

+You have never hid.
+You have made yourself known.
+You have made yourself plain.

+From my mother’s womb, you were my God.
+Since I was nursing at my mother’s breasts you were my Lord.

+From everlasting to everlasting you are my God.

+Be exalted higher and higher.

 ## Foremost